16 Best Painted Pumpkin Ideas for Halloween 2022

 Use the orange color of your pumpkin as a base, then paint different sections black to contrast.
 Add black stenciled bats on the orange background for a festive piece of Halloween art!

 If you’re looking for a pretty pumpkin for a fall flower display, consider drip painting!
 This subtle technique looks stylish in any color, so choose whatever matches your flowers.
 This painter used a stunning burgundy.
 For a spooky Halloween display, choose blood-red paint.

 Spiders, Faces and Big, Bold, Colorful Polka Dots

 Create your own pumpkin patch that will surely intrigue the neighbors and your little ones.
-Paint the stems black to offset the orange, then paint some with monster faces, others with spiders and some with cheerful polka dots.
+Paint the stems black to offset the orange, then paint some with monster faces, others with spiders, and some with cheerful polka dots.
 The variety is what makes it work!
-With big eyes and mournful cries, owls make the perfect spooky pumpkin.

 Bright orange might not be your favorite hue, but if you want to remain festive during the season, try painting mini pumpkins gold and intertwining them with other autumnal items for a beautiful tablescape.
 Try carving the pumpkins with your power tools before painting them gold.

 Painted aqua or black, glittering up your multi-colored pumpkins can add a touch of pizzazz to your holiday decorations.

 Multi-Colored White Pumpkin

 A white pumpkin with multiple bright colors dripping down from the stem is a chic alternative to the traditional bright orange pumpkin.
 Pumpkin decorating and pumpkin spice will help you get in the spirit of fall.